Sober Living Resources for Georgia

 Sober Livings Outside of Georgia

-Los Angeles is often recommended as the ideal city for addiction recovery.
-One reason behind this is that Los Angeles, California is the birthplace of structured sober livings, a unique type of sober living home that offers additional structure, support, and recovery resources.
-The city is also inherently appealing; its hospitable climate, many beaches, hiking trails, cultural bounty, and diversity make it appealing to just about anyone.
-The recovery community in Los Angeles is strong, with 12-step meetings like Alcoholics Anonymous and Narcotics Anonymous being held throughout the day in every one of the city’s neighborhoods.
-Los Angeles may have a reputation for glitz and glamour, but you may be surprised that you’re more likely to encounter a sober friend in recovery than a celebrity.
+California is an ideal state for addiction recovery.
+One reason behind this is that Southern California is the birthplace of structured sober livings, a unique type of sober living home that offers additional structure, support, and recovery resources.
+The area is also inherently appealing; its hospitable climate, many beaches, hiking trails, cultural bounty, and diversity make it appealing to just about anyone.
+The recovery community in Southern California is strong, with 12-step meetings like Alcoholics Anonymous and Narcotics Anonymous being held throughout the day in every one of the city’s neighborhoods.
+Southern California may have a reputation for glitz and glamour, but you may be surprised that you’re more likely to encounter a sober friend in recovery than a celebrity.

 Recovery is Possible at Design for Recovery

-Located in West Los Angeles, Design for Recovery is widely recognized as Los Angeles’ top sober living for men.
-As a structured sober living house, Design for Recovery offers more resources than support than other sober living homes.
+Design for Recovery is widely recognized as Southern California’s top sober living community for men.
+As a structured sober living house, Design for Recovery offers more resources and support than other sober living homes.
 The property offers safe and comfortable accommodations.
 Staff members work with residents to help them address underlying issues, develop new coping tools, and build lasting relationships.
 At Design for Recovery, no matter what a person’s background is, sobriety is possible.

 At Design for Recovery, residents pursue long-term sobriety and work to build better lives for themselves.
 Design for Recovery was founded on the belief that addiction recovery involves more than abstinence.
 Residents develop a strong foundation of principles to live by, which include values like honesty, integrity, accountability, and responsibility.
 They also develop important life skills, strong relationships, and begin to take steps toward more prosperous futures.
 By the time our residents graduate, they can stride with confidence toward their goals.